github/explore/topics/cdnjs/index.md

 topic: cdnjs
 short_description: The \#1 free and open source CDN built to make life easier for developers.
 ---
-cdnjs is a free and open source CDN service trusted by over 10% of websites, powered by Cloudflare.
+A free and open source CDN service powered by Cloudflare.
 Making it faster and easier to load library files on your websites.